cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 CIM does not use association classes, for the sake of keeping the used subset of UML to the minimum that is well supported by tools and well understood by the wide community.

-CIM class names are unique among all TC57CIM class names without consideration of the package hierarchy.
+CIM class names are unique among all classes residing within the "CIM" top-level package without consideration of the package hierarchy.

 Classes should be ordered alphabetically or in order of importance or by logical grouping.
 We do not enforce alphabetically ordering automatically in the UML tool.
 The order of classes in the UML tool with be the order of classes printed in the IEC document.